 - Now you’re ready to bake.
 Start with my beginner sourdough bread recipe- you’re going to love it!

 So you’ve created a sourdough starter!
 Now what?
-Just like any living creature, it must be kept alive with regular feedings and proper storage to maintain its strength.
+Just like any living creature, your starter must be kept alive with regular feedings, proper storage, and ongoing care to keep to maintain its strength.
 If your starter is not strong, your bread will not rise.
-Caring for your starter is much easier than you’d think, and certainly won’t take hours of your time.
-Please read this article on how to feed your sourdough starter for ongoing care.
+Once you’re starter is established, read my companion article to learn exactly how I do it- Feeding Sourdough Starter: My Best Tips & Tricks.
+Have more questions?
+Read troubleshooting your sourdough starter.

 Note: You will need to feed your starter every time prior to making bread dough and to maintain it (keep it alive).